 Eliminate Your Debt

-While there’s nothing wrong with this strategy, my experience has been that sometimes it doesn’t make sense from a financial standpoint.
+While there’s nothing wrong with that financial strategy, my experience has been that sometimes it doesn’t make sense from a logical standpoint.

 Run the Financial Numbers